istmc/tcas24/README.md

 Please create an issue.
 If you have a suggestion to the code, feel free to create a pull request.
 ### I have a question about tcas24
 You can ask your question in Issues or message me.
 I will try to respond as soon as possible.

 ## I hope you enjoy using tcas24!
+Version 2 of tcas24 (with more features and a lot less bugs) is *hopefully* coming out on Aug 6 2026